 Promotion Review BoardMay 24, 2021

-[UPDATE} As of the summer of 2021, the Army has replaced the Promotion Review Board with the Special Selection Review Board.
-This article explains the old system, called the Promotion Review Board.
+[UPDATE} As of the summer of 2021, the Army has changed the Promotion Review process.
+A new board, called the Special Selection Review Board, now applies to all promotions except decentralized promotions (2LT to 1LT and WO1 to CW2).
+This article explains the Promotion Review Board, currently only in place for decentralized promotions.
 Click the link to learn more about the new process involving the Special Selection Review Board.

 This article addresses the promotion review board process in the Army.